RalitsaTerzieva/ralitsaterzieva/README.md

 ### Hi there 👋,

-👋 Hi, I'm Rali, a Software Engineer 🧑‍💻 working on projects based on Python/Django 🐍 and JavaScript/React ⚛️.
+👋 Hi, I'm Rali, a Software Engineer 🧑‍💻 working on projects based on Python/Django 🐍 and JavaScript/React ⚛️ and React Native.

 - 🔍 Currently seeking a position where I can leverage my skills in Python/Django.